 What is a fitted bathroom?

-However, with lack of space being one of the most commonly cited reasons for a lack of dissatisfaction within the home, there is an increasing pressure to create additional storage space where and whenever possible.
+However, with lack of space being one of the most commonly cited reasons for dissatisfaction within the home, there is an increasing pressure to create additional storage space where and whenever possible.

 This need for additional storage may lead to the buying of bathroom furniture, but with no coordinated plan, furniture bought as an afterthought can simply look tacked on and a little out of place.
 Before you know it, your furniture could actually be causing the clutter itself!

-With our range of fitted bathrooms, such as the Florence, cluttered spaces are a thing of the past
+With our range of fitted bathrooms, like the Nouvel from Mode Bathrooms, cluttered spaces are a thing of the past

 Benefits of fitted bathrooms